ColinAlli/Modded-Pokemon-Showdown-fLoRb/README.md

+#THIS PROJECT HAS BEEN SHUTDOWN NO FURTHER UPDATES CHECK BOTTOM OF PAGE FOR NEW PROJECT
+#THIS PROJECT HAS BEEN SHUTDOWN NO FURTHER UPDATES CHECK BOTTOM OF PAGE FOR NEW PROJECT
+#THIS PROJECT HAS BEEN SHUTDOWN NO FURTHER UPDATES CHECK BOTTOM OF PAGE FOR NEW PROJECT
+#THIS PROJECT HAS BEEN SHUTDOWN NO FURTHER UPDATES CHECK BOTTOM OF PAGE FOR NEW PROJECT
+#THIS PROJECT HAS BEEN SHUTDOWN NO FURTHER UPDATES CHECK BOTTOM OF PAGE FOR NEW PROJECT
+#THIS PROJECT HAS BEEN SHUTDOWN NO FURTHER UPDATES CHECK BOTTOM OF PAGE FOR NEW PROJECT
+#THIS PROJECT HAS BEEN SHUTDOWN NO FURTHER UPDATES CHECK BOTTOM OF PAGE FOR NEW PROJECT
+#THIS PROJECT HAS BEEN SHUTDOWN NO FURTHER UPDATES CHECK BOTTOM OF PAGE FOR NEW PROJECT

 # Modded-Pokemon-Showdown-fLoRb
 A modded version of "Pokemon Showdown", files taken from "Zarel's" Github. https://www.youtube.com/channel/UCiKzk3eF-Wm8av1Qdd0GCEA YT = fLoRb
 Also note that this will not be all game files just modded folders and what ever is modded.